 History and Facts

 SOLES, in its past and present states, is the second oldest academic unit at the University of San Diego.
 Founded in 1962 as an academic department of Education within the College for Women, then in 1972 as the School of Education, the School of Leadership and Education Sciences has greatly broadened its academic programs as well as capacity for enrollment over the past forty years.

-- The School of Leadership and Education Sciences is home to 4 departments: Leadership Studies, Learning and Teaching and School, Family and Mental Health Professions (which includes Counseling and Marital and Family Therapy) as well as the Naval ROTC program.
+- The School of Leadership and Education Sciences is home to 4 departments: Leadership Studies, Learning and Teaching and Department of Counseling & Marital and Family Therapy (which includes Counseling and Marital and Family Therapy) as well as the Naval ROTC program.

 - SOLES is also home to undergraduate minors in Leadership Studies, Education and Naval Sciences